Tribhuvan International Airport: History

-The airport was originally named Gauchaur Airport, after the area of Kathmandu where it was situated.
+The airport was originally named called Gauchaur Airport, after the area of Kathmandu where it was situated.
 In Nepali, "Gauchaur" refers to a place where cows graze.
 The formal beginning of aviation in Nepal is generally placed at Gauchaur in 1949 with the landing of a Beechcraft Bonanza carrying the Indian ambassador, although there are disputed claims that Simara Airport existed in some form as early as 1946.

 The first flight into Gauchaur occurred on 23 April 1949.

 The first charter flight took place between Gauchaur and Calcutta, in a Himalayan Aviation Dakota on 20 February 1950.

 On 20 February 1950, an Indian registered Dakota DC-3 commenced the first ever scheduled service, linking Kathmandu to Patna, Kolkata and Delhi.

 In 1950, King Tribhuvan took refuge at the Indian embassy in an attempt to overthrow the Rana dynasty.
 Gyanendra Bir Bikram Shah, the four-year-old grandson of Tribhuvan was crowned the new king.
 On 10 November 1950, two Indian planes landed at Gauchaur Airport and carried the young king along with his grandfather to Delhi.
 After the Delhi Accord, the Rana regime ended and King Tribhuvan landed at Gauchaur Airport as the monarch on 18 February 1951, bringing a return of democracy in Nepal.

 In 1952, the first scheduled domestic flights commenced to Bhairahawa, Biratnagar, Pokhara and Simara.

 On 15 June 1955, the airport was inaugurated by King Mahendra and renamed Tribhuvan Airport in memory of the king's father.
 The airport was again renamed to Tribhuvan International Airport in 1964.

 In 1957, the original 3700 ft grass runway 16/34 was re-laid in concrete.
 In 1964, the former runway 16/34 was abandoned for a newer 6600 ft runway 02/20.
 The new runway was extended from 6600 to 10000 ft with the joint effort of the Asian Development Bank (ADB) and the OPEC in 1975.
 The runway was re-strengthened in 1981.

 In 1961, Queen Elizabeth II landed in a Dakota plane for her first visit to Nepal, one of the most high-profile arrivals at the airport.